nus-cts-lab/Qualtrics-2025/PST 2/README_PST2.md

 ## Embedding Instructions

-The Ambiguous Scenarios Task can be embedded into a Qualtrics survey following the steps below.
+The Probes Scenario Task can be embedded into a Qualtrics survey following the steps below.

 ### Adding the Task as a Question